numtide/system-manager/README.md

 }
 ```

-In that folder create a subfolder called `modules`; in `modules` create a file called
+In that folder create a subfolder called `modules`.
+In `modules` create a file called
 `default.nix` with the following system configuration:

 ```nix